oscarNCC/N-Queens-Visualization-Backtracking-/README.md

 Follow the on-screen instructions to input the number of queens (N) and start the visualization.

-## Features

-- Interactive input for the number of queens.
-- Step-by-step visualization of the solving process.
-- Color-coded display for queens and the chessboard.
-- Automatic saving of the final board state as a PNG file.

 ## Dependencies

 - Python (3.x recommended)
 - Pygame

 ## Examples